Reactions to the November 2015 Paris attacks: Social media

 In the hours after the attack, some Parisians used social media, in particular the Twitter hashtag #PorteOuverte (French for "#OpenDoor"), to offer overnight shelter to strangers stranded by the attacks.
 The hashtag trended worldwide.
 A modified version of the International Peace Symbol by London-based French graphic designer Jean Jullien, in which the centre fork was modified to resemble the Eiffel Tower, was also widely spread.
 The symbol was widely shared with the hashtags #PeaceForParis, #PrayForParis, #PrayForFrance and #JeSuisParis.
 Facebook reintroduced its safety check-in system so users in Paris could notify friends and family that they were safe.
 Facebook also encouraged users to temporarily overlay a transparent image of the French flag to "support France and the people of Paris".

 In the wake of the attack, phrases such as "Je Suis Paris" and "We are all Parisians" appeared on news broadcasts and social media websites worldwide to show solidarity with the victims.
 This was similar to the reactions after the January 2015 Charlie Hebdo shooting with the phrase "Je Suis Charlie" and reflects the historic phrases ich bin ein Berliner in the 1961 Berlin crisis and the phrase "Tonight, we are all Americans" spoken on air by France 2 reporter Nicole Bacharan after the September 11 attacks.
 The French embassies and institutions used the hashtag #NousSommesUnis (French We are united).

 The slogan #PrayforParis has been object to critical discussion due to its religious and imperative character.
 The Dalai Lama said "Humans created this problem and humans must solve it".
 The French Artist Joann Sfar suggested to use the hashtag #ParisIsAboutLife instead.

 Some ISIL supporters used the hashtag #باريس_تشتعل (Paris burns, Paris is burning or Paris is on fire), the same hashtag that appeared in the January 2015 attacks on Charlie Hebdo's office and a Paris grocery store.
 In response, social media users urged saturation with #Parisburns, re-purposing the hashtag as support for the victims and Paris.
 Muslims also rebuked the attacks by using the hashtag #NotInMyName and #MuslimsAreNotTerrorist, the former of which had been utilized by Muslims in the past to condemn ISIS actions.

 Following the attack, a Facebook campaign was created with the goal of getting Eagles of Death Metal's cover of the Duran Duran song "Save a Prayer" to number one on the UK Singles Chart.
 The song ultimately peaked at number 53 for the chart dated the week after the attack.

 Google attached a black ribbon to the bottom of their page "in memory of the victims of the Paris attacks".
 Skype and other websites have allowed users to make free calls to France to allow users to connect and communicate with loved ones or relatives/friends to ensure their safety.

-High-profile political cartoonist Hadi Heidari was arrested in Iran after he depicted the Eiffel Tower in tearful solidarity with the people of Paris – an image that had been widely shared on social media and reproduced by western news organizations.